-Think about all the social media that you use throughout the day; Facebook, Twitter, Instagram, Pinterest, Snapchat, etc. Think about where you’re doing it; on the train, at work, while eating breakfast/lunch/dinner, while spending time with family, and more.
+Think about all the social media you use throughout the day; Facebook, Twitter, Instagram, Pinterest, Snapchat, etc. Think about where you’re doing it; on the train, at work, while eating breakfast/lunch/dinner, while spending time with family, and more.
 What amount of time do you estimate to spend on social media?

 I love social media.
 There, I said it.
 At the same time, social media takes up sooo much of my time.
 As stated above, I think I’m the average person here.
-I love connecting with friends, family, and my readers on the social.
-On the other hand, there are times where I find I’m just scrolling for the sake of scrolling or procrastinating.
-This is completely unproductive and I don’t even enjoy it that much, so this will my #1 focus to simplify my life this year.
+I love connecting with friends, family, and my readers on social.
+On the other hand, there are times when I find I’m just scrolling for the sake of scrolling or procrastinating.
+This is completely unproductive, and I don’t even enjoy it that much, so this will my #1 focus to simplify my life this year.

 Besides wasting your time, it will also lead you to compare yourself with others constantly.
 You are comparing your everyday situation to someone else’s highlight reality (depending on who you’re following, I recommend only following people that lift you up).
-This can impact your happiness, so if you feel like I’m talking to you, please try to cut down your time on the social for the sake of your happiness and quality of life.
+This can impact your happiness, so if you feel like I’m talking to you, please try to cut down your time on social for the sake of your happiness and quality of life.

 2. Declutter Your House (And Your Mind)

 Decluttering your house will also lead to decluttering your mind.
 When you get rid of things, you will open up new space for other things to show up!